northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in North Dakota

-A North Dakota traffic ticket (or Uniform Complaint and Summons) is issued for the citation of traffic violations in the state of ND.
-ND tickets are issued by law enforcement officers and represent a sworn statement by the officer regarding the incident.
-The ticket may be completed by the officer before the offender receives a copy.
-The officer may indicate on the ticket
+A North Dakota traffic ticket (or Uniform Complaint and Summons) is issued for the citation of traffic violations in ND.
+Law enforcement officers issue ND tickets and represent a sworn statement by the officer regarding the incident.
+The officer may complete the ticket before the offender receives a copy.
+The officer may indicate on the ticket:

 • Defendant's license information.